civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 55

-      **(1)** Subject to subsections (3) and (6.1), sections 52, **53.1**, 53.4, 53.5, 55.1, 56.1 and 56.2, subsection 58(1) and sections **58.1**, 65 to 65.1 and 68.1 of this Act and to subsection 12(1) of the `Privacy Act`, the Centre shall not disclose the following:
+      **(1)** Subject to subsections (3) and (6.1), sections 52, 53.1, 53.4, 53.5, 55.1, 56.1 and 56.2, subsection 58(1) and sections 58.1, 65 to 65.1 and 68.1 of this Act and to subsection 12(1) of the `Privacy Act`, the Centre shall not disclose the following:

   **(2)** Paragraph 55(7)(a) of the French version of the Act is replaced by the following:

-    le nom de toute personne ou entité qui participe à l'opération financière **effectuée ou tentée**, à l'importation ou à l'exportation ou de toute personne ou entité agissant pour son compte, ainsi que le **genre** et la profession, le métier ou l'entreprise de ces personnes et l'entreprise de ces entités;
+    le nom de toute personne ou entité qui participe à l'opération financière effectuée ou tentée, à l'importation ou à l'exportation ou de toute personne ou entité agissant pour son compte, ainsi que le genre et la profession, le métier ou l'entreprise de ces personnes et l'entreprise de ces entités;

   **(3)** Paragraphs 55(7)(b) to (d) of the Act are replaced by the following:

-    the name and address of the place of business where the transaction **or attempted transaction** occurred or the address of the customs office where the importation or exportation occurred, and the date the transaction, **attempted transaction**, importation or exportation occurred;
+    the name and address of the place of business where the transaction or attempted transaction occurred or the address of the customs office where the importation or exportation occurred, and the date the transaction, attempted transaction, importation or exportation occurred;

-    the amount and type of currency or monetary instruments involved or, in the case of a transaction **or attempted transaction**, if no currency or monetary instruments are involved, the value of the transaction **or attempted transaction** or the value of the funds that are the subject of the transaction **or attempted transaction**;
+    the amount and type of currency or monetary instruments involved or, in the case of a transaction or attempted transaction, if no currency or monetary instruments are involved, the value of the transaction or attempted transaction or the value of the funds that are the subject of the transaction or attempted transaction;

-    in the case of a transaction **or attempted transaction**, the transaction number and the account number;
+    in the case of a transaction or attempted transaction, the transaction number and the account number;

     in the case of a transaction or attempted transaction involving virtual currency, transaction identifiers, including sending and receiving addresses;